-A little over a year ago, I awoke to my first day of classes to start my MBA program.
+A little more than a year ago, I awoke to my first day of classes to start my MBA program.
 I was nervous, excited, and frantic, all in the same moment.
-In the blink of an eye, I began my coursework, the internship search, and my involvement in student organizations, attempting to receive the most return for my dollar in my short time here.
+In the blink of an eye, I began my coursework, the internship search, and my involvement in student organizations, attempting to receive the most return for my dollar during my short time here.

-Today, I am proud to say I believe I have accomplished my goal and in a short time, I will graduate and enter the professional world.
+Today, I am proud to say I believe I have succeeded.
+In a short time, I will graduate and enter the professional world.
 I believe I will come out of my MBA program a more qualified, confident, and complete person, all thanks to some guidelines I adhered to during my educational experience.
 Those guidelines have helped me succeed in many aspects of the program.

 We all hear it: the people you know and the people you connect with can land you opportunities you never knew existed.
 Though you can be told this, you won’t really believe it until you take on networking at full speed.
 I decided to try this in my internship search this past spring, reaching out to several contacts I’d made over the previous months.